David Tepper: Appaloosa Management

 In December 1992, after being passed over for partner at Goldman Sachs twice in two years, Tepper quit.
 He began operating from a desk in the offices of mutual-fund manager and Goldman client Michael Price, aggressively trading his personal account in hopes of raising enough money to start his own fund.

 He created Appaloosa Management in early 1993.

 In 2001, he generated a 61% return by focusing on distressed bonds, and in the fourth quarter of 2005 he pursued what he saw as better opportunities in Standard & Poor's 500 stocks.
 Tepper “keeps the market on edge” and makes significant gains year after year by investing in the “diciest of companies,” such as MCI and Mirant.
 Investments in Conseco and Marconi also led to huge hedge fund profits for the company.

+In 2009, Tepper's hedge fund earned about $7 billion by buying distressed financial stocks in February and March (including Bank of America common stock at $3 per share), and then profiting from their recovery that year. $4 billion of those profits went to Tepper's personal wealth, making him the top-earning hedge fund manager of 2009 according to The New York Times.

 In a 2010 speech he recommended several supposedly risky investments, including AIG debt, Bank of America equity, and European banks.
 Citing experts who predicted hyperinflation or depression and deflation, he argued neither would happen: “The point is, markets adapt, people adapt.
 Don’t listen to all the crap out there.”

-In 2009, Tepper's hedge fund earned about $7 billion by buying distressed financial stocks in February and March (including Bank of America common stock at $3 per share), and then profiting from their recovery that year. $4 billion of those profits went to Tepper's personal wealth, making him the top-earning hedge fund manager of 2009 according to The New York Times.
 In June 2011, he was awarded the Institutional Hedge Fund Firm of the Year.
 In 2013, Forbes ranked him as top hedge fund earner of 2012, moving him up to the 166th wealthiest person in the world.

 Forbes listed Tepper as one of the 25 highest-earning hedge fund managers in 2013 and 2016.

 According to Forbes, Tepper has a net worth of $16.7 billion, as of 2022.
 The Bloomberg Billionaires Index ranked him as the wealthiest person in New Jersey.

+As per Forbes list of The Richest People In The World, dated 8 MARCH 2024, David Tepper ranked #94 with a net worth of $20.6 Billion.

 In January 2018, Tepper praised President Trump's corporate tax cuts, saying that the bull market still had room to grow and denying it was overvalued.
 “World growth is higher,” Tepper said.
 “There's no inflation.
 The market coming into this year doesn't look rich; in fact, it looks almost as cheap as coming into last year.”

 Tepper keeps a pair of brass testicles in a prominent spot on his desk, a present from former employees.
 He rubs them for luck during the trading day to get a laugh out of colleagues.

-In 2020 the largest parts of his portfolio are Alibaba with 13% and Amazon with 11%.
+In 2020, the largest parts of his portfolio are Alibaba with 13% and Amazon with 11%.